popeadam/Kometa/docs/config/files.md

                   collection_mode: hide
         ```

-        In this example there will be two template variables added to every template in the git file default: genre.
+        In this example there will be two Template Variables added to every template in the git file default: genre.

         `schedule_separator` is set to `never` to not show a separator in this section and `collection_mode` is set to
         `hide`.